 Contemporary questions such as abortion, sterilization, technological reproduction, human experimentation, care of the dying, and genetic engineering, studied in the light of the Judaeo-Christian moral tradition.
-Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values.
+Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values,Core curriculum course.